 Trailer parking is available at the start of the trail.

-The trails are multi-use, so keep an eye out for hikers and cyclists as you enjoy the trail.
+The trails are multi-use, so watch for hikers and cyclists as you enjoy the trail.

 Be sure to follow the posted rules and regulations and have fun.
 So, saddle up and head on over for a great day of horseback riding.